 Not Happy Controlling Kodi?
 Swap Remotes!

 With so many Kodi remote control options available and compatible with the majority of Kodi systems, it shouldn’t take long for you to find the remote solution to suit you.
+You can even use a Firefox extension to control Kodi.
 Then you’re all set to start watching movies on Kodi.

 Image Credit: BrianAJackson/Depositphotos